shawnferry/HOL7712-gitbook/setup/steps.md

 ![](/images/SETUP-002-apply-setup.png)

-### What does setup.pp do?
-What did apply do?
+### What Does setup.pp Do?
+What Did Apply Do?

-1. Set variables
+1. Set variables.

   ```ruby
   $lab_homedir = '/root'
   $labdir = "${lab_homedir}/HOL7712-Solaris-Puppet"
   ```

-2. Install packages via the package resource using Solaris pkg and a gem via the gem provider
+2. Install packages via the package resource using Solaris pkg and a gem via the gem provider.

   ```ruby
   $packages = [ 'git', 'editor/vim' ]